 Hidden Valley Campground (Tent & RV; No Hookups)

-Located right off Park Blvd, Hidden Valley offers just 9 campsites, making it one of the more prized campgrounds in the park.
-It’s also very well located in close proximity to popular trails and climbing sites, but if you camp here it’s important to be prepared as potable water is not available.
-Furthermore, RVs over 25 feet cannot be accommodated.
+Located right off Park Blvd, Hidden Valley offers just nine campsites, making it one of the most desired campgrounds in the park.
+It’s very well located close to popular trails and climbing sites, but if you camp here, it’s important to be prepared as potable water is not available.
+Furthermore, RVs over 25 feet cannot be accommodated, and no ADA-accessible sites exist.

 Rates: $15 per site per night.
 Learn more here.